 Diagnosing a Dropped Bladder

 The first step in diagnosing bladder prolapse is visiting your OBGYN.
-Explain your symptoms and answer your doctor’s questions.
+Explain your symptoms and answer your gynecologist’s questions.
 You’ll likely have a pelvic exam, too.
 By taking a medical history, pinpointing your symptoms and performing an exam, your gynecologist can narrow down the diagnosis.
 But to confirm the diagnosis of a prolapsed bladder, you’ll most likely get a bladder and urine test:

 - The urine test can confirm if you have a bladder infection.